BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 ## Launch

 With your account in place and all files updated, it's time to launch your application.
-Run and follow the instructions:
+Run:

 ```sh
 fly launch